google/zetasql/docs/functions-and-operators.md

 ```

 The `UNNEST` form treats an array scan like `UNNEST` in the
-[FROM][operators-link-to-from-clause] clause:
+[`FROM`][operators-link-to-from-clause] clause:

 ```
 x [NOT] IN UNNEST(<array expression>)
 ```

-This form is often used with `ARRAY` parameters.
+This form is often used with array parameters.
 For example:

 ```
 x IN UNNEST(@array_parameter)